-Once you select a plan and coverage begins, you cannot make changes unless it is due to a qualifying life event occurs.
+Once you select a plan and coverage is effective, you cannot make changes unless it is due to a qualifying life event.

 I did not get an opportunity to enroll in health insurance, but I think I’m eligible.
 What do I do?

 If you believe your company should be offering you benefits, give us a call or email firstname.lastname@example.org.
 We’ll do what we can to make sure you’re all set and covered.

 What are the eligibility requirements for health insurance?

 An employee must be classified as “full-time” or “part-time” working 30+ hours per week in order to be eligible for health insurance in Justworks.
 Contractors are not eligible for health insurance.

 When will I have a chance to change my plan selection?

 You can change your plan if you have a qualifying life event or when open enrollment occurs for your company.